micartey/Cardinal-Anticheat/README.md

 In case the server is offline, please join the official discord server and give me a notice that you want to test the anticheat on the testserver.

-## 📄 Terms of Use

-**IMPORTANT NOTICE:** By downloading and using Cardinal-Anticheat you accept the following terms of use:

-- I allow the plugin to download source code from another computer
-- I understand that decomiling any related source code is strictly prohibited
-- I understand that reengineering any part of Cardinal is strictly prohibited

-If you have any questions about the backgrounds, please contact my discord

 ## 📝 Getting Started

-Cardinal Anticheat is a great system with a lot of functionality.
-First navigate to the [**release**](https://github.com/Clientastisch/Cardinal-Anticheat/releases) tab and download the newest version available.
+First navigate to [BuiltByBit](https://builtbybit.com/resources/cardinal-anticheat-cac.26622/) or join the [discord](https://discord.gg/fxTn7v8) to purchase a copy and download the newest version available.
 After the download move the jar file into the plugins folder.
 Reload your server and you're ready to go.
+Cardinal Anticheat doesn't require any third party dependencies.

 ### Commands